Results for 'pō'

 Tomorrow we will meet in Palmerston North to learn the Māori language.

-Ka tino pōuri te wahine i a Manu.
+Ka tino pōuri te wahine i a Tawa.

-The woman is very sad because of Manu.
+The woman is very sad because of Tawa.

 Kei hea tō pōtae?